-Today’s post celebrates the happy birthday anniversary of former Michigan football coach and athletic administrator Fritz Crisler.
-Herbert Orin “Fritz” Crisler was born on this day in 1899 in Earlville, Illinois.
+Today’s post remembers the passing of former Michigan football coach and athletic administrator Fritz Crisler.
+Herbert Orin “Fritz” Crisler died on this day in 1982 in Ann Arbor at the age of eighty-three.
+Crisler was born in Earlville, Illinois in 1899.
 After graduating from high school, Fritz Crisler enrolled at The University of Chicago where he became an outstanding athlete for Amos Alanzo Stagg’s Chicago Maroons.
-When he graduated from Chicago, Crisler left with a degree, some varsity letters and the nickname “Fritz.”
-So, Fritz decided to giving coaching a try.
+When he graduated, Crisler left with a degree, some varsity letters and the nickname “Fritz.”
+Coach Stagg invited his young star to giving coaching a try.
 After fifty-years in sports, Crisler become a legend!

 Michigan was able to lure the talented Crisler from Princeton to Ann Arbor in 1938.
 He made his presence felt immediately in Ann Arbor.
 The innovative Crisler changed the look of the football team when he designed a winged helmet of Maize and Blue for his football players.
 He did it to improve receiver recognition downfield, but it became an iconic symbol of Michigan Football.
 It probably helped the passing game in 1938, but it did way more than that.
 Crisler’s first team finished with a record of 6 wins, 1 loss, and 1 tie.
 It was Michigan’s first winning season in five years.

 Herbert Orin Crisler coached the Michigan football team from 1938 to 1947.
 He never had a losing season in ten years at the Maize and Blue helm.
 His teams posted an overall record of 71 wins, 16 losses and 3 ties.
-What this means, is that his footballers won just over eighty percent of their regular season games.
+What this means, is that his football teams won just over eighty percent of their regular season games.
 Crisler’s Wolverines were also strong in the Big Ten/Nine Conference during his tenure.
 Michigan won 42, lost 11 and tied 3 games in conference play under Coach Crisler (.777 winning rate).